sunmoyed/growus/README.md

 To run the web app locally, every time:

 5. run the local server: `npm start`
 6. npm will aggressively open up a new browser tab at `http://localhost:3000`, where you can see your web app.
+(To not auto-open browser, run `BROWSER=none npm start` instead)
 7. ~~to run the backend locally: `firebase serve`~~ actually I have no idea how this works

 ### How to deploy